znamazbayeva/bloggie/src/content/post/markdown-elements/index.md

 ---
 title: "121.
-Best Time to Buy and Sell Stock)"
+Best Time to Buy and Sell Stock"
 description: "Leetcode 1/7.
 This is my new challenge leetcode.
 The first challenge is to code for one week."
 publishDate: "11 Feb 2024"
 updatedDate: 22 Jan 2024
 tags: ["leetcode"]
 ---

-Certainly!
-Below is the markdown version of the question from the provided link:

----

-## Best Time to Buy and Sell Stock
+## Problem Description

 Say you have an array for which the i-th element is the price of a given stock on day i.